Was Paul Married?

-There is no mention in the Bible that Paul was married nor that he had children.
-In his letters, Paul said that he had a preference to the unmarried state for his evangelistic work.
+There is no mention in the Bible that the apostle Paul was married nor that he had children.
+In his letters, the apostle said that he had a preference to the unmarried state for his evangelistic work.
 “I wish that all of you were as I am” (1 Corinthians 7:7).
 And this preference was due to the persecution of the time (1 Corinthians 7:26).
 Many hardships had to be endured, and thus an evangelist was able to do more work when not tied to a family and children.

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,